vinnyvaleria/SIMRide/README.md

 -- | WALLET: Cash out history
 -- | BOOKING: Passengers set meeting area by plotting position on map -- | API: Google Maps API
+-- | BOOKING: Allow last minute cancellation, but allow user to report if user did not show up, admin will be able investigate